 Mitigation measure considerations during construction primarily consist of preventive and best management practices and monitoring to potentially reduce impacts during construction.
 Preventative and best management measures include siting of temporary stockpiles; design of construction access and a temporary Construction Drainage Plan; identification of vehicle maintenance areas; development of a Spill Emergency and Response Plan and/or a Stormwater Pollution Prevention Plan (SWPPP); limiting vegetation clearing to active construction areas; using best practice erosion/sedimentation prevention devices; stabilization of site after work has been completed; use of low-impact construction vehicles/mats/other low-impact methods; consideration of site layout during detailed design; grading of surfaces to direct floodwater away from equipment and evacuation routes; and creation of a Flood Hazard Management Plan.
-Monitoring measures include inspection of construction equipment and inspection and repair of erosion/sediment prevention devices.
-Regular evaluation and betterment of the mitigatory measures implemented is expected to be considered as part of Construction Management Plan (outside of the EIA).
+Monitoring measures include inspection of construction and betterment of the mitigatory measures implemented is expected to be considered as part of Construction Management Plan (outside of the EIA).